DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/29 v0.592**
- * `Collect Protection Fees` now have much higher chance of getting Rare+ items
+ * `Collect Protection Fees` now has significant chances of getting Rare+ items
- * Changed floaty menu icon to phone, and added `Apps` Icon
+ * Changed icon for the floating menu, and added a new subcategory `Apps`
- * Added playing Pachinko in `Apps` menu, spend some btc to win random rewards (instant and can be used while AFKing)
+ * Added Pachinko in the `Apps` submenu, spend some btc to win random rewards (instant and can be used while AFKing)

 ### **2021/06/28 v0.592**
  * Improved stability
- * Fix sometimes dungeon will be blank issue
+ * Fixed blank dungeons
- * General crash bug fixes
+ * General bug fixes

 ### **2021/06/27 v0.592**
  * Improved automatic error reporting